How to Get a Personal Loan Without Proof of Income

 Adding a co-signer who has a traditional paycheck can help you get your personal loan application approved.
 The combination of your credit scores, income and assets may be what the lender is looking for to approve your loan.
 Your combined income provides the lender with confidence that you have the ability to repay the loan without having to liquidate assets.

 Even if you could get approved on your own, the co-signer's income and credit score could also help you secure more favorable loan terms.
-This could lower the amount of origination fees you'd pay or the interest rate charged.
-It could also allow the lender to structure the repayment period so the monthly payment amount fits your budget.
+This could lower your interest rate and fees, or secure you better terms.

 Secure the loan with assets